ycrc/PIL/_episodes/06-script.md

 head -n "$2" "$1" | tail -n "$3"
 ~~~
 {: .output}
+>## `output`
+> <asciinema-player rows="16" src="{{ page.root }}/assets/asciinema/06-07-documentmiddle.json">
+> </asciinema-player>
+>
+{: .asciinema}

-A comment starts with a `#` character and runs to the end of the line.
+A **comment** starts with a `#` character and runs to the end of the line.
-The computer ignores comments,
+The computer ignores comments, but they're invaluable for helping people
-but they're invaluable for helping people (including your future self) understand and use scripts.
+(including and possibly most importantly, your future self) understand and
+use scripts.
 The only caveat is that each time you modify the script,
 you should check that the comment is still accurate:
-an explanation that sends the reader in the wrong direction is worse than none at all.
+an explanation that sends the reader in the wrong
+direction is worse than none at all.

 What if we want to process many files in a single pipeline?
 For example, if we want to sort our `.pdb` files by length, we would type: